Thoughts on the Ray Peat Diet- A Review

 - If you eat this way, make sure you are metabolically healthy and that you are cycling between sugar-burning and fat-burning.
 Otherwise, you will only be using the sugar as energy and store away most of the good fats you are consuming.
 One way to check this is by checking your ketones occasionally.
 If you never register ketones, I’d be concerned if you are eating lots of carbohydrates (>200 grams daily) while also eating a high-fat diet (eating ribeye would be considered high-fat in this context).

-Table sugar is made of two molecules, glucose and fructose.
+Table sugar is made of two molecules, glucose, and fructose.
 Our entire body can use glucose.
-Excess glucose is stored in the liver, muscle and then any excess, stored as fat.
-But fructose bypasses all of this and penetrates the liver alone.
-Thus fructose is only absorbed by the liver.
+Excess glucose is stored in the liver, muscle, and then any excess is stored as fat.
+But fructose bypasses all of this and is absorbed a bit by the intestines but mostly absorbed by the liver alone.
 The problem is that the liver is only about 5 pounds.
 Fruits are pretty much half fructose and half glucose.
 If you have non-alcoholic liver disease, it’s because of one too many carbohydrates.

 I talk about this in Carnivore Cure, but our blood sugar is considered normal at the range of 80 mg/dL.